• Facebook

 • Email

-This Braised American Lamb Shoulder is juicy, tender and delicious.
+This Braised Lamb Shoulder is juicy, tender and delicious.
 Cooked in the oven until it’s fall-apart tender, moist, and served with a flavorful gravy made from the delicious drippings.

 Braised lamb shoulder shredded and arranged on serving plate with orange wedges and drizzled with gravy.